 This happens most strongly with those you are closest to.
-Your emotions are all intertwined, and you are most open to their energy and feelings – often putting you on a roller coaster ride of negative out-of-control emotions.
-But it can also occur with strangers if you’re “in sync” with them in some way or if you are stressed, vulnerable, ungrounded, or have “permeable” boundaries and have a wide-open unprotected energy field.
+Your emotions are all intertwined, and you are most open to their energy and feelings – often putting you on a roller coaster ride of negative, out-of-control emotions.
+But it can also occur with strangers if you’re “in sync” with them or if you are stressed, vulnerable, ungrounded, or have “permeable” boundaries and a wide-open unprotected energy field.

 TIP – Get off the Roller Coaster – Acknowledge and Let Go ASAP

-Once you realize it’s not yours, it’s much easier to deal with.
+It’s much easier to deal with once you realize it’s not yours.
 It’s important to understand what’s happening as soon as possible.
 You don’t want to spend much time with that down energy.
-Your mind will start to fill in stories to explain why you’re upset.
+Your mind will start filling in stories to explain your upset.
 There is nothing productive about that!

 Handling Negative Emotions